-Heidi currently serves as president of the Onondaga Citizens League and co-chaired the 2012 OCL study on refugees.
+Heidi recently completed a term as president of the Onondaga Citizens League and co-chaired the 2012 OCL study on refugees.
 Other current and former board service includes the Arts Branch of the YMCA, the Matilda Joslyn Gage Foundation, ThinC and Stone Quarry Hill Art Park.
-In 2013 Heidi chaired the highly successful New York State Funders Conference and participated in a session on Refugee and Immigration.
-Her volunteer work includes service on Congressman Dan Maffei’s transition team subcommittee on the arts, the Program, Conference and Services Assessment committees of Grantmakers Forum of New York and the Strategic Partnership Fund advisory committee at the Central New York Community Foundation, among others.
+In 2013 Heidi chaired the highly successful New York State Funders Conference and participated in a session on Refugees and Immigration.
+Her volunteer work includes service on former Congressman Dan Maffei’s transition team subcommittee on the arts; the Program, Conference and Services Assessment committees of Grantmakers Forum of New York; the Strategic Partnership Fund advisory committee at the Central New York Community Foundation; and the New Urban Space advisory group, among others.

-Heidi has been a guest lecturer on philanthropy and capacity building at Syracuse University, Colgate University, Cazenovia College and SUNY-Oswego and regularly facilitates retreats, workshops and webinars on such topics as grant writing, non-profit management, strategic planning and board development.
-She was an adjunct professor in the Syracuse University Drama Department and also taught in the Ithaca College Theatre Department.
+In spring 2015 Heidi will teach a course on Fund Development in the Masters of Public Administration program at Syracuse University’s Maxwell School.
+She has been a guest lecturer on philanthropy and capacity building at Syracuse University, Colgate University, Cazenovia College and SUNY-Oswego and regularly facilitates and presents locally and nationally on such topics as grant writing, non-profit management, strategic planning and board development.
+From 1994-2004 she was an adjunct professor in the Syracuse University Drama Department and earlier taught in the Ithaca College Theatre Department.
 She is a facilitator/trainer for Essential Skills and Strategies for Grantmakers.

 Email Heidi at: Heidi@giffordfoundation.org